-All projects will advance to the Evaluation Committee (EC) for formal review.
+All projects in Groups A, B, and C will advance to the Evaluation Committee (EC) for formal review.
 The EC will consist of County staff with relevant programmatic, professional, and community expertise.

 Scoring

 For each project, the EC will receive the full and complete application and the Project Snapshot.
 The EC will confirm priority group assignment and score all Priority Group A and B projects using the scoring rubric.